Triangulation5/Pulse/README.md

   - [License](#license)
 <!--toc:end-->

-HabitMaster is a command-line interface (CLI) application designed to help users track and manage their habits effectively.
+Pulse is a command-line interface (CLI) application designed to help users track and manage their habits effectively.
 It provides various commands to add, log, list, and analyze habits, promoting consistency and personal growth.

 ## Features